scottishgovernment/resources.mygov.scot/_standard/service-retirement.markdown

 ##Statement

-Plan for the phasing out of any existing alternative channels to mygov.scot
+Plan for the phasing out of any existing alternative channels to mygov.scot.

 ##Rationale